Nobel Prize controversies: 1935: Spemann

-1952
+1952: Waksman

 The 1952 prize was awarded to Selman Waksman "for his discovery of streptomycin, the first antibiotic effective against tuberculosis".
 Albert Schatz, who was a graduate student working under Waksman's direction at the time of discovery in 1943, petitioned the Nobel committee saying he had done all the work in isolating the antibiotic properties of Streptomyces griseus.
 Schatz, who two years earlier had successfully sued Waksman and Rutgers University for his share in the discovery, patent, and resulting royalties, was turned down by the Nobel committee.
 It was a reflection of the times when department heads were normally awarded the prize and has been looked on as a considerable mistake.

-1993
+1993: Roberts and Sharp

 The 1993 prize went to Phillip Allen Sharp and Richard J. Roberts "for their discoveries of split genes", the discovery of introns in eukaryotic DNA, and the mechanism of gene splicing.
 Several other scientists, such as Norman Davidson and James Watson, argued that Louise T. Chow, a China-born Taiwanese researcher who collaborated with Roberts, should have had part of the prize.
 In 1976, as a scientist with her own grants, Chow carried out the studies of the genomic origins and structures of adenovirus transcripts that led directly to the discovery of RNA splicing and alternative RNA processing at Cold Spring Harbor Laboratory on Long Island in 1977.
 Norman Davidson, a Caltech expert in electron microscopy under whom Chow studied as a PhD student, affirmed that Chow was the crucial experiment's sole designer, using electron microscopy techniques she had developed, and that "only she could have interpreted those data".
 Chow's analysis of the complex gene patterns refuted Roberts' original hypothesis and deciphered the split genes.
 On Sharp's side, credit was excluded for Susan Berget, who at the time was a postdoctoral fellow who conducted the experiments and contributed analyses leading to the discovery.

-1997
+1997: Prusiner

 The 1997 prize was awarded to Dr. Stanley B. Prusiner for his discovery of prions.
 This award caused a long stream of polemics.
 Critics attacked the validity of the work and questioned whether prions exist at all.
 The existence of prions was not fully accepted by the scientific community for at least a decade after the awarding of the prize.

-1998
+1998: Furchgott, Ignarro and Murad

 The Nobel Prize for Physiology or Medicine was awarded in 1998 to Robert Furchgott, Louis Ignarro and Ferid Murad "for their discoveries concerning nitric oxide as a signalling molecule in the cardiovascular system".
 There followed protest by the scientific community due to the omission of Salvador Moncada, who was internationally recognized as the major contributor to the discovery of this field together with Robert Furchgott.